-This emission warranty covers model year 2007 Sea-Doo personal watercraft certified and produced by BRP for sale in the states of California or New York, that are originally sold to a resident or subsequently warranty registered to a resident in the state of California or New York.
+This emission warranty covers model year 2004 Sea-Doo personal watercraft equipped with RFI engines certified and produced by BRP for sale in California, that are originally sold in California to a California resident or subsequently warranty registered to a California resident.
 The BRP limited warranty conditions for Sea-Doo personal watercraft are still applicable to these models with the necessary modifications.

-Select emission control parts of your 2007 Sea-Doo 3D® DI personal watercraft are warranted from the date of delivery to the first retail consumer for a period of 4 years, or for 250 hours of use, whichever occurs first.
+Select emission control parts of your 2004 Sea-Doo personal watercraft equipped with RFI engine are warranted from the date of delivery to the first retail consumer for a period of 4 years, or for 250 hours of use, whichever occurs first.
 However, warranty coverage based on the hourly period is only permitted for personal watercraft equipped with the appropriate hour meters or their equivalent.
 If any emission-related part on your engine is defective under warranty, the part will be repaired or replaced by BRP.